How to Mix Essential Oils for Diffusers

 Never use carrier oils like coconut or jojoba in an ultrasonic diffuser, as the heavy lipids will permanently clog the vibrating ceramic disc.
 You only need dark amber glass dropper bottles for storing your master blends, a small glass funnel, and pure essential oils.
 A starter kit like the Plant Therapy Top 6 Essential Oil Set provides a solid baseline of top and middle notes.
 Keep a dedicated notebook to track your exact drop ratios, as trying to recreate a successful blend from memory rarely works.

-Vitruvi Stone Diffuser, Ceramic Ultrasonic Essential Oil
+Vitruvi Stone Ceramic Ultrasonic Diffuser

 EXPERT SCORE